 In the book Viral Loop, Adam Penenberg explains that a viral loop is constructed when a system is able to turn one new user into at least 1.1 new users through referral.
 Simple examples of this are those terrible chain mail letters that dominated the early 2000’s – “Send this message to 10 friends or else something bad will happen to you.”
 This kind of message is able to proliferate at an exponential rate because when grandma sends this email to 10 of her friends, at least 2 people will decide to forward it on.

 In the case of the Ice Bucket Challenge, virality was built into the fabric of the design: one person is challenged and then asked to challenge 3 new people, thus building a viral loop.
-The viral loop design was then seeded in a close knit Boston sports community, where people with trusted close ties then spread the message.
+The viral loop design was then seeded in a close-knit Boston sports community, where people with trusted close ties then spread the message.
 In the same way that Facebook would have met with colossal failure if it didn’t start in a trusted college network, a broad challenge issued by ALS.org nationally would not have met with the same success.

 4. Authentic Story

 ALS is a scary friggin’ disease.
 It strikes unexpectedly and is nearly always fatal.
 There is no debate around it.
 There is nothing partisan or controversial about it, as there often is with small NGO’s.
-Such a universal cause faciliates involvement from a wide array of people.
+Such a universal cause facilitates involvement from a wide array of people.
 Politicians and celebrities don’t need to worry about putting their precious reputations on the line.

 Interestingly, the Ice Bucket Challenge wasn’t something whipped up by savvy marketers.
 Though it is now ubiquitous, it spread organically from the genuine efforts of Pete Brates and a caring BC baseball team.
 There was hardly any advertising done by the ALS foundation, but rather, people enthusiastically shared the message on their own volition.
-In sum, supporting ALS is a good cause, and it was easy for people to get behind.

-5. Authority of celebrities
+5. Authority of Celebrities and Influencers

 Celebrities and authority figures provide another sort of social proof.
 Cialdini writes that “we feel a sense of duty or obligation” towards these people, which serves to motivate action.
 Seeing luminaries such as Bill Gates, Lebron James and Oprah take part in the challenge helped to imbue the cause with significance and credibility.
 Not only were our friends taking the time to support ALS, but so were these big name celebrities- who probably have a little less time to spare.
 In 2019 there are more social influencers ready to share the next hot (or cold?) thing that will show their relevance.
 This will only help the rapid spread of the next viral fundraising hit especially when combined with Instagram and Facebook giving features.